ankit-raj78/opendaw-studio/README.md

 | **B. Commercial Licence** | You wish to incorporate openDAW into **closed-source** or otherwise licence-incompatible software.             | – Pay the agreed fee.<br>– No copyleft requirement for your own source code.<br>– Other terms as per the signed agreement.                                                       |

 > **How to obtain the Commercial License**
-> Email `andre.michelle@opendaw.org` with your company name, product description, and expected distribution volume.
+> Email `andre.michelle@opendaw.org` with your company name, product description and expected distribution volume.

 If you redistribute openDAW or a derivative work **without** a commercial license, the GPL v3 terms apply automatically.